rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ### Actions

-[Actions](https://chevere.org/packages/action) contains the logic for Workflow jobs, responsible for declaring the `run` method and its expected response parameters.
-Actions can be _anything_ although my recommendation is to keep actions minimal as possible.
+[Actions](https://chevere.org/packages/action) contain the logic for Workflow jobs and are responsible for declaring the `main()` method and its expected response parameters.
+Actions can be _anything_, although my recommendation is to keep actions as minimal as possible.

-Don't hesitate to split a process in four, twelve or more job-actions.
+Don't hesitate to split a process into four, twelve, or more job-actions.
 That's the point!
-The more you _unitize_ the procedures the easier it gets to maintain and keep all moving parts willing to move.
+The more you _unitize_ the procedures, the easier it gets to maintain and keep all moving parts willing to move.

 ### Variables & References

 It uses `variable('var')` for declaring Workflow variables that must be passed by the Workflow runner.
-It uses `reference('job', 'key')` to reference previous jobs response keys.
+It uses `reference('job', 'key')` to reference previous jobs' response keys.

-Variables `variable('message')` and `variable('url')` are Workflow variables, `reference('prepare', 'payload')` is a Job response reference.
-Job `send` needs a payload parameter, which pass `reference('prepare', 'payload')`.
-This job implicit declares that it depends on `prepare` Job and it will run always after `prepare`.
+Variables `variable('message')` and `variable('url')` are Workflow variables, while `reference('prepare', 'payload')` is a Job response reference.
+Job `send` needs a payload parameter, which passes `reference('prepare', 'payload')`.
+This job implicitly declares that it depends on the `prepare` Job and will always run after `prepare`.

 ### Dependencies

-Workflow supports explicit declare jobs dependencies using `withDepends` method.
-A job won't run until their previous job dependencies are resolved, it determines a dependency graph for this purpose.
+Workflow supports explicitly declared job dependencies using the `withDepends` method.
+A job won't run until its previous job dependencies are resolved, and it determines a dependency graph for this purpose.

 ### Async

 Workflow uses [amphp](https://amphp.org/) to handle parallel processing.
-This is _true parallel processing_ using multiple process or native threads, without blocking and no extensions required.
+This is _true parallel processing_ using multiple processes or native threads, without blocking.

 Jobs run async by default if no dependencies are declared (either implicit or explicit).

 ### Strict

-Workflow gets validated against the complete declaration and Job references must be compatible with each other.
-Job declaration must match the Action binding, and Jobs variables and references parameters are asserted for matching.
+Workflow gets validated against the complete declaration, and Job references must be compatible with each other.
+Job declarations must match the Action binding, and Jobs' variables and reference parameters are asserted for matching.

 ### Extensible

-Workflows can grow at wild under many strategies.
-For example, using a base Workflow for common functionality, pack related Actions in packages, add a plugin layer to enable users to add their own extra Job, etc.
+Workflows can grow wildly under many strategies.
+For example, using a base Workflow for common functionality, packing related Actions in packages, adding a plugin layer to enable users to add their own extra Job, etc.

 ## Feedback

-By the time I'm writing this the Workflow package is on early preview `0.8` and is missing must-have additions like conditional job syntax.
+By the time I'm writing this, the Workflow package is in early preview (`0.8`) and is missing essential features like conditional job syntax.
 You are welcome to contribute and provide feedback at [chevere/workflow](https://github.com/chevere/workflow).

-I hope this problem-solving approach can help you to attack your problems on a cheaper and more maintainable manner.
+I hope this problem-solving approach can help you tackle your problems in a cheaper and more maintainable manner.